-The JGPT report provided some comments on the Economic SAFE Report.
+The Joint Plan Team report provided some comments on the Economic SAFE Report.
 Although SSC review of the Economic SAFE report is not scheduled until the February 2020 meeting, the SSC offers the following brief remarks.

-The JGPT minutes note that, due to delays in the arrival of finalized data, the catch share performance metrics and community section will no longer be included in the Economic SAFE and instead will be provided in separate documents.
+The Joint Plan Team minutes note that, due to delays in the arrival of finalized data, the catch share performance metrics and community section will no longer be included in the Economic SAFE and instead will be provided in separate documents.

 The SSC requests that the authors of the Economic SAFE provide a plan for the reporting of, and the review schedule for, that information, given the National Standard 2 guidelines that each SAFE report should contain pertinent economic, social, community, and ecological information.
-The GPT minutes do note that the Economic SAFE Report now includes economic information based on the Amendment 80 and GOA trawl economic data reports (EDRs) and will include information from Chinook Amendment 91 EDRs.
+The Plan Team minutes do note that the Economic SAFE Report now includes economic information based on the A80 and GOA trawl economic data reports (EDRs) and will include information from Chinook A91 EDRs.
 The newly provided information is clearly useful, including the crew employment data, such as those in Table 9.14 of the current Economic SAFE, which provides A80 crew employment and income information by community of residence.
 In that table, however, Unalaska/Dutch Harbor is the only Alaska locality reported (as it alone meets a 3% threshold for inclusion in the table).
-Given the relative importance of even small numbers of jobs and even modest income opportunities to smaller Alaska communities, including but not limited to CDQ communities, the SSC requests a more complete reporting of crew employment and income table 10.2 (GOA trawl CV fleet) and would apply to any similar tables developed in the future.
+Given the relative importance of even small numbers of jobs and even modest income opportunities to smaller Alaska communities, including but not limited to CDQ communities in particular in future versions of the document.
+This same request applies to Table 10.2 (GOA trawl CV fleet) and would apply to any similar tables developed in the future.